ChrisW-priv/PersonalVault/zettelkasten/Complex number.md

 Imaginary part can be noted as $Im\{z\} = b$

 ## Properties
-Despite being called "imaginary" have many usefull aplications.
+Despite being called "imaginary" have many useful applications.
 Often used to describe rotations on 2d plane and solutions to polynomial equations.

 ### Addition and multiplication
 Addition, subtraction and multiplication of complex numbers can be naturally defined by using the rule $i^2 = −1$ combined with the [[Associative binary property|associative]], [[Communicative binary property|comunicative]] and [[Distributive binary property|distributive]] laws.